• Skip to primary navigation

 • The Blue Zones demonstrate that the people with the highest (healthy) life expectancy around the world have a ‘plant slant.
 Beans, including fava, black, soy, and lentils, are the cornerstone of most centenarian diets.’

-A diet rich in healthy, whole-grain plant-based foods has been proven to reduce the risk of coronary diseases as vegan meals tend to be low in saturated fats.
+A diet rich in healthy, whole-grain, plant-based foods has been proven to reduce the risk of coronary diseases, as vegan meals tend to be low in saturated fats.
 Vegans tend to have lower blood pressure and levels of cholesterol.
+An identical twin study even showed that "a vegan diet can improve cardiovascular health in weeks."
 (1, 2, 3, 4, 5, 6, 7, 8)

 Vegans have a lower risk of getting type 2 diabetes.
 Persons with type 2 diabetes switching to a vegan diet are proven to gain better glycemic control.
 (7, 9, 10, 11, 12, 13, 14, 15)